ThunderSoft-XA/RB1-AudioRecognition/README.md

 The project is based on the source code of the QRB2210 development kit system and runs on the QRB2210 development board, making full use of the diversification and powerful connection and computing capabilities of the development kit. tensorflow lite c++ library is used to load and process YAMNet tflite model files, and libsndfile library is used to read related information of audio files.
 After processing, the sequence number, name and probability of the top 10 possible probability labels of the audio are output.

-I wanted to capture more information about the low-light images.
-I hope this will help with some future development.

 **How does it work?**<br>
 (1)Prepare the Audio to be analyzed and place it in the audios directory on the same level as the audio-recognition executable.<br>
 (2) Place the trained yamnet model file (must be named yamnet.tflite) and the model label file (must be named yamnet_class_map.csv) in the cfg directory on the same level as the Audio-recognition executable.<br>